 - Long car rides: Extended driving with poor lumbar support strains your lower back

-- Airplane seats: Cramped spaces and pressure changes can worsen existing back issues
+- Airplane seats: Cramped spaces and pressure changes can make existing back issues worse

-- Heavy luggage: Lifting and carrying vacation bags stresses your spine
+- Heavy luggage: Lifting and carrying vacation bags puts stress on your spine

 - Irregular movement: Breaking your normal exercise routine disrupts muscle balance

-Hotel beds, rental properties, and staying with family or friends often mean sleeping on unfamiliar surfaces that don’t support your back properly.
-Poor sleep quality compounds daytime back pain and creates a cycle of discomfort throughout your vacation.
+Hotel beds, rental properties, staying with family or friends.
+These sleeping arrangements usually mean unfamiliar surfaces that don’t support your back properly.
+Poor sleep quality makes daytime back pain worse and creates a cycle of discomfort throughout your vacation.
+I’ve had trips where a bad mattress set me back weeks in my pain management.

-Protecting your back during summer requires a multi-faceted approach that addresses the unique challenges of the season while maintaining your year-round spine health habits.
+Protecting your back during summer requires addressing the season’s unique challenges while keeping up your year-round spine health habits.
+Here’s what I’ve figured out works.

 Hydration for Spine Health

-- Increase intake gradually: Aim for an additional 16-20 ounces of water daily during hot weather
+- Increase intake gradually: I aim for an additional 16-20 ounces of water daily during hot weather

 - Set reminders: Use phone apps or desk alarms to prompt regular water breaks